cytopia/terraform-aws-iam/README.md

 ## Important note

-When creating an IAM user with an `Inactive` access key it is initially create with access key set to `Active`.
+When creating an IAM user with an `Inactive` access key it is initially created with access key set to `Active`.
 You will have to run it a second time in order to deactivate the access key.
 This is either an issue with the terraform resource `aws_iam_access_key` or with the AWS api itself.